-Application Fee, Application for Admission, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance.
+Application Fee, Application for Admission, Enrollment Agreement, High School Diploma, Transcript or GED, Valid Driver's License, Criminal Record Check, Child Abuse Clearance.

 The Class A CDL Certificate Program ("Program") is designed to provide the student with industry-current training and knowledge to take a Class A CDL Certification and subsequently gain entry level employment as a CDL operator.
-The Program features instruction on vehicle safety, driving procedures & safety, trip planning, logbook practices and public and employee relations.
+The Program features obtaining Learner's Permit, instruction on vehicle safety, driving procedures & safety, trip planning, logbook practices and public and employee relations.
 In addition to classroom instruction, driving skills tests, and practice exams, students receive over-the-road training on rural highway, interstate and city driving.